Welcome to Virginia 529 Simplified!

 TRANSLATION: the best deal is going to an in-state public college.

 There is a limited enrollment period during the year and the account owner must be a resident of Virginia at the time of the account opening.
 For more detail on this plan and the others, I suggest going directly to the Program Description PDF on their website.
-Here is the Program Description for the Virginia 529 Prepaid plan.
+Click here to find a link to the Program Description for the Virginia Prepaid529.
 The plan is meant to allow a parent to save money by prepaying tuition at today’s college rates, and the student’s college would be paid for at the time they are ready to attend at age 18.

 I did not choose this option because first and foremost, the right college for my children may not be in the state of Virginia.
 The ability to transfer the amount paid to another state 18 years from my son’s birth is likely uncertain.
 According to page 10 of the Program Description, “Some Out-of-State Institutions will not accept payments directly from a third party such as prePAID” requiring the account owner to transfer the money to another account.